phisinger/Chocolate-clustering/readme.md

 Next steps are performing an exploratory data analysis as a foundation for the data cleansing step.
 And the data cleansing itself, including a wide range of adjustments, e.g. extracting data in lists.
 The cleansed and fully prepared data is stored again in the database.
 A cleansed but no-encoded version of the data for visualization or other projects can be found [here as csv](data/cleaned_data.csv).
 Last part is the clustering itself.
 Two algorithms, KMeans and DBSCAN were used on different subsets of the dataset based on the first clustering results.
 For both a comprehensive hyperparamter tuning was implemented in order to get a optimal result.

+Side Note: I made a python script that includes all steps requesting and cleaning the data in a straight-forward way [here](src/scripts/).

 ## Results

 Unfortunately, both clustering algorithms were not able to define meaningful clusters.
 In summary, there is one big cluster aka. no cluster.
 For more information, please see the clustering notebook.